 Step 2: In the General tab, click on the Advanced button.

-To decompress this folder uncheck Compress contents to save disk space box.
+Uncheck Compress contents to save disk space box.

 Step 1: Press Win + X keys to open a Command Prompt.

-Decompress a file or only a folder:
+Decompress a file or only a folder using Command:

 Step 3: When you have done, close Command Prompt Window.